automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 <img src="LW_S3_1.png">

 * The map will start with the **Get event details** object when it was triggered by the [Lacework Trigger](https://github.com/Kaholo/kaholo-trigger-lacework).
-It will use the **event_id** send by the [Webhook payload](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook), using the **Lacework API Access Key** and  **Lacework Secret Key** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) to connect to the API.
+It will use the **event_id** send by the [Webhook payload](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook), using the **Lacework API Access Key(s)** and  **Lacework Secret Key(s)** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) to connect to the API.
 The Method **Get event details** will create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
 This token is used to query the [Lacework API](https://lwcs.lacework.net/api/v1/external/docs) via the API call **/api/v1/external/events/GetEventDetails** of the configured [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) host instance.
 The return value of this API call is the complete Event Payload you can use within the Map.
 * The map will start with the **Get report details** object when the map was manually started by a user of the map.
-It will use the **Lacework API Access Key** and  **Lacework Secret Key** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework).
+It will use the **Lacework API Access Key(s)** and  **Lacework Secret Key(s)** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework).
 The Method **GetLatestAWSComplianceReportDetails** will create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
 This token is used to query the [Lacework API](https://lwcs.lacework.net/api/v1/external/docs) via the API call **/api/v1/external/compliance/aws/GetLatestComplianceReport** of the configured [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) host instance that is using the **aws_account_id** of the **LaceworkConfig** as a parameter.
 * The map will trigger the **Put Bucket Tags via CLI** object if you configured the **putbuckettaggingviacli** of the **LaceworkConfig** equals **true**.
 It will use the **tagname** and **tagvalue** to put these tags for every bucket that is in violation with the rule and ignored via the **bucketIgnoreList** of the **LaceworkConfig**.
 * The map will trigger the **Put Bucket Tags via Object** object if you configured the **putbuckettaggingviaobject** of the **LaceworkConfig** equals **true**.
 It will use the **tagname** and **tagvalue** to put these tags for every bucket that is in violation with the rule and ignored via the **bucketIgnoreList** of the **LaceworkConfig**.
 * The map will trigger the **Remediate via CLI** CommandLine object If you enabled the Auto Remediation via the CLI using the parameter **dotheremediationviacli** equals **true** inside the **LaceworkConfig** of the map.
 It will print out the name of the S3 buckets that will be remediated and uses the AWS CLI to remediate the S3 buckets.